nervosnetwork/docs/docs/getting-started/mine.md

 </details>

-To set the miner wallet, in the `ckb` work directory, find `ckb.toml` file and use the returned parameters above to replace the existing one.
+To set the miner wallet, in the `ckb-testnet` directory, find `ckb.toml` file and use the returned parameters above to replace the existing one.

 <details>
 <summary>(click here to view the existing default parameter)</summary>